www-splitcells-net/net.splitcells.network/doc/tasks.md

 1. GUI
 1. text to speech interface
 1. Random quotes in order to improve emotional state of user.
+1. Support multiple repositories in parallel like Github.
+   1. Use taskwarrior with import and export scripts for ticket management via markdown in this repository.
+   1. Use configuration in repository for taskwarrior.
+See "https://taskwarrior.org/docs/configuration.html".
+   1. Use bugwarrior in order to import tickets from other repositories.
 # Open Source Support
 1. Fedora
    1. https://fedoramagazine.org/check-out-the-new-askfedora/